 For segment presentation purposes, revenue from services provided by Technology Services to our other reportable segments is eliminated in consolidation.
 This intercompany revenue is included as revenue in the Technology Services segment and as technology and telecommunications costs, a component of cost of revenue and SG&A, in our other reportable segments.

 Cost of Revenue and Gross Loss

-Cost of revenue consists of the following for the three months ended March 31:
+Cost of revenue consists of the following: